 In the case of in case of candidates backward class categories and Persons with Disability belonging to Maharashtra State only, a minimum of at least 45% or its equivalent are required.

-Candidates should also be aware that they can seek admission to Maharashtra B-schools on the basis of CAT 2017 and CMAT 2018 entrance exams too.
-There is also currently no age limit for MH-CET applicants as per the MH CET eligibility criteria for 2019.
+Candidates should also be aware that they can seek admission to Maharashtra B-schools on the basis of CAT and other national MBA entrance tests too.
+There is also currently no age limit for MH-CET applicants as per the MH CET eligibility criteria for 2020.

 List of institutes that accept MH-CET scores: